Disbarment: Overview

-Generally, disbarment is imposed as a sanction for conduct indicating that an attorney is not fit to practice law, willfully disregarding the interests of a client, commingling funds, or engaging in fraud which impedes the administration of justice.
-In addition, any lawyer who is convicted of a felony is automatically disbarred in most jurisdictions, a policy that, although opposed by the American Bar Association, has been described as a convicted felon's just deserts.
+Generally, disbarment is imposed as a sanction for conduct indicating that an attorney is not fit to practice law, willfully disregarding a client's interests, commingling funds, or engaging in fraud that impedes the administration of justice.
+In some states, any lawyer who is convicted of a felony is automatically suspended pending further disciplinary proceedings, or, in New York, automatically disbarred.
+Automatic disbarment, although opposed by the American Bar Association, has been described as a convicted felon's just deserts.

-In the United States legal system, disbarment is specific to regions; one can be disbarred from some courts, while still being a member of the bar in another jurisdiction.
+In the United States legal system, disbarment is specific to regions; one can be disbarred from some courts while still being a member of the bar in another jurisdiction.
 However, under the American Bar Association's Model Rules of Professional Conduct, which have been adopted in most states, disbarment in one state or court is grounds for disbarment in a jurisdiction which has adopted the Model Rules.

 Disbarment is quite rare: in 2011, only 1,046 lawyers were disbarred.
-Instead, lawyers are usually sanctioned by their own clients through civil malpractice proceedings, or via fine, censure, suspension, or other punishments from the disciplinary boards.
+Instead, lawyers are usually sanctioned by their clients through civil malpractice proceedings, or via fine, censure, suspension, or other punishments from the disciplinary boards.
 To be disbarred is considered a great embarrassment and shame, even if one no longer wishes to continue a career in law.

 Because disbarment rules vary by area, different rules can apply depending on where a lawyer is disbarred.
-Notably, the majority of US states have no procedure for permanently disbarring a person.
+Notably, most US states have no procedure for permanently disbarring a person.
 Depending on the jurisdiction, a lawyer may reapply to the bar immediately, after five to seven years, or be banned for life.